 Qakbot or Qbot also known as bank malware has been in the threat landscape since 2008 similar to Rubber Ducky, Mimikatz, and is considered one of the most effective malware families of the past decade, in part because its source code is available to cybercriminals, so it can be easily modified and extended.
 Primarily developed to steal banks login and compromised credentials.
 With it recent emergence it appears that attackers have continued to ‘metamorphose’ Qbot and develop latest obfuscation techniques meant for stealthy scheme.

-There has been a change in the infection chain of Qakbot that makes it more difficult for traditional anti-virus software to detect.
+There has been a change in the infection chain of Qakbot that makes it more difficult for traditional, best virus malware protection, anti-virus software to detect.
 This may allow the download of the malware to go undetected, as the malware is obfuscated when it is downloaded and saved in two separate files.
 These files are then decrypted and reassembled using the type command.
-Malware Detection that is focused on seeing the full transfer of the malicious executable would likely miss this updated version of Qakbot.
+Best Malware Virus Detection and protection that is focused on seeing the full transfer of the malicious executable would likely miss this updated version of Qakbot.
 Once deployed on an infected system, the Trojan malware will work in the background to steal the relevant data for the goals of the attackers.